Shoprite Holdings Ltd: History

-The Shoprite Group of companies was established when PEP Stores purchased a small grocery company with eight stores from the Rogut family in 1979.
+The Shoprite Group of companies was established when PEP Stores purchased a small grocery company with eight stores from the Geller and Rogut families in 1979.
 In 1990 Shoprite opened in Namibia.
 In 1991, it acquired the national Checkers chain.

 In 1995 the first store in Lusaka, Zambia, was opened.
 That same year they acquired a centralised distribution company Sentra, which had been acting as a central buyer for 550 owner-managed supermarkets, thereby allowing Shoprite to expand into franchising.